 About Sky Stover

-I wanted a drum-set, and my mom and stepdad, who have been and are huge influencers and inspirations in my life, told me that I could only get one if I paid for it myself.
+I wanted a drum set, and my mom and stepdad told me the only way I was getting something like that was if I paid for it myself.

 The number one thing I learned from the experience was the value of a customer, and that I would do anything I could to go above and beyond so that they would hire me again.

 After all, I really didn’t like knocking on new doors — I much preferred keeping the customers I had and having them introduce me to their neighbors, which is an ideal I hold in every business I have started since.

 The amazing thing?

 That summer, I purchased the drum set.
 It was such a great feeling…and I was hooked.

 I was bitten by the entrepreneurial bug, so I continued to create businesses throughout high school.